mliakos/my-blog-netlify/content/posts/real-time-scrum-voting-app-using-react-redux-tailwind-firebase-realtime-database-part-1-application-structure.md

 ## Stateful

-All of our state is going to live in the Redux store 😊
+All of our state is going to live in the Redux store, so no planning is going to take place in here 😊

 ## Folder structure